mechmotum/mechmotum.github.io/content/pages/guide.rst

 The default science and engineering practice from the lab should be open practices (open access publications, open source software, open data, accessible and public sharing etc.).
-If unsure whether to make information public, ask, otherwise please default to sharing early and often.
+If unsure whether to make information public ask you supervisor, otherwise please default to sharing early and often.
 We do work with organizations that value or require privacy (human subject data, student protected data, proprietary company needs).
 Always check with the involved parties before sharing when this is the case.
 This is something that should be discussed at the beginning of all projects.

 TU Delft offers several resources for open science: